 Rosemarijn van der Meij started as AEF Fund Manager in Ramon started as an interim Portfolio Analyst for AEF and April 2017.
-Before assuming the role of Fund Manager of IDF in June 2017.
-Since February 2018 fully dedicated to the AEF team, Rosemarijn worked for the IDF and MASSIF AEF.
+Before assuming the role of Fund Manager of the AEF team, Rosemarijn worked for the IDF and MASSIF AEF.
 He joined FMO in 2011, working at the Midoffice, teams as well.
-She joined FMO in 2014 in the Financial specialized in Syndicated deals.
-Ramon has 17+ years Institutions department.
+She joined FMO in 2014 in the Financial Institutions department.
 Rosemarijn has 20+ years of of experience in Asset Management in the commercial experience in Commercial Banking and Enterprise Risk sector.
 Ramon has a Bachelor in Business Administration.
 Management both in the private and the public sector.
 Rosemarijn has an MA in European Studies with a major in Economics and International Relations from the University of Amsterdam.